Keyfactor/digicert-certcentral-caplugin/README.md

-# digicert-certcentral-anycagateway
+# digicert-certcentral-caplugin

-DigiCert CertCentral plugin for the AnyCA Gateway framework
+DigiCert CertCentral plugin for the AnyCA REST Gateway framework

 #### Integration status: Prototype - Demonstration quality.
 Not for use in customer environments.